Meerownymous/WHyLL/README.md

 ```

 This is how the library is designed.
 There is a message, which you can refine by first line, headers, and a body.
-Then, you render the message, using one of the available renderings.
+Then, you render the message, using one of the available warps.
-Most likely you render it to a response message, and then you render the response message to what you need, for example an XML document.
+Most likely you render it to a response message, and then you warp the response message to what you need, for example an XML document.

 ## Setup a message
 This is how you setup a http GET message: